cristoichkov/Abies_religiosa_vs_ozone/GENERAL_README.md

 * Quantify the relative abundance of secondary metabolites in healthy y damaged trees in two periods of concentration of O3 ([METABOLOMICS](https://github.com/VeroIarrachtai/Transcriptomic_Analysis_Abies_religiosa-TB/tree/master/METABOLOMICS)).

-To fulfill them I have a one directory for each one.
+This is the Repository structure:
 ![](RepositoryStructure.png)

-First you can see in this repository:
+You can see in this repository:

 :page_facing_up:  **`/Transcriptomic_analysis_about tropospheric_ozone_tolerance_in_Abies_religiosa_TB.pdf`**